phac-nml/irida/doc/user/tutorials/assembly/index.md

 ![assembly-pipeline-page-details.png][]

 This page will continue to refresh as the pipeline progresses through each stage.
-It will take a while (a few hours) for the assembly and annotation pipeline to complete.
+It will take a few minutes for the assembly and annotation pipeline to complete.

 Viewing the Results
 ===================

 Once the pipeline is complete, you will be given the option to download the results of the analysis.
 Please click **Download** to download these results now.

-![assembly-download.png][]
+![assembly-pipeline-results.png][]

 A number of files are provided in the downloaded results.
 These are described below.